JonaAlbrecht/HLF-GOconversionissuance-JA-MA/README-files/Step1.md

 `wget -c https://go.dev/dl/go1.22.1.linux-amd64.tar.gz -O - | tar -xz`

+You can install go into /usr/local (recommended) or into /home/yourusername/

 We need to set the GOPATH to the Go-Folder.
-To do this, find your .bashrc file, which configures the terminal.
-It should be in your general workspace (/home/yourusername/.bashrc)
+Put the following lines into both your .bashrc and your .profile file, which configure the terminal.

+`sudo nano ~/.profile`

-Copy the following lines into the .bashrc file:
+and then add the below lines into the ~/.profile file.

-`export GOPATH=/home/yourusername/go`
+`export GOPATH=usr/local/go`

-`export PATH=$PATH:/home/yourusername/go/bin`
+`export PATH=$PATH:/usr/local/go/bin`

 Since later on we will need this as well, also add this line to .bashrc:

-`export PATH="/home/yourusername/go/src/fabric/fabric-samples/bin:$PATH"`
+`export PATH="/usr/local/go/src/github.com/fabric/fabric-samples/bin:$PATH"`

+And then add the above lines into the ~/.bashrc file:

+`sudo nano ~/.bashrc`

 As you can see, we will be installing the fabric samples and the fabric binaries into the go folder and we will also download the git repo into the go folder.
 This is because the Smart Contract written in GO initializes correctly (initializes its relative dependencies) only if it is inside the GOPATH.